 Is Yellow Passion Fruit Edible?

 The plant blooms a single white and purple flower.
 Then the passionfruit vine produces the yellow edible fruits.
 The fruits start out green but turn to a bright yellow colar as they mature.

 The skin is like a hard thick yellow shell.
-The skin can be crushed and used in powdered form.
+It can be crushed and used in powdered form.
 However, it is the pulp and dried flowers of the plant that are commonly consumed.

 The inside is filled with a yellow juicy pulp that covers dark brown seeds.
 Passion fruit is biologically a berry.

 Yellow Passion fruit pulp has a sweet, slightly tart, musky taste.
 The taste reminds me of some varieties of Guava.

 Dried passion flowers and leaves are brewed to make herbal tea.
 However, you can also enjoy amazing passion fruit iced tea on a hot Summer day.